Production Deployment

 - A domain name pointing to your server's IP (

-- An S3-compatible object storage bucket (AWS S3, Cloudflare R2, Vultr Object Storage, Tigris, or self-hosted MinIO)
+- An S3-compatible object storage bucket (AWS S3, Cloudflare R2, Vultr Object Storage, or self-hosted MinIO)

 Step 1: Server Preparation

-The app is now running on port 3000.
-Open http://YOUR_SERVER_IP:3000 and complete the Setup Wizard to create your admin account.
+The app listens on port 3000 by default.
+Open http://YOUR_SERVER_IP:3000 and complete the Setup Wizard to create your admin account — see First-Time Setup for a step-by-step walkthrough.

 Use Nginx or Caddy to terminate TLS and proxy to port 3000.
 Caddy is simpler because it provisions Let's Encrypt certificates automatically.